-- The storage system must have Data ONTAP v8.2 or greater installed. - To configure the copy offload workflow, enable NFS and export it from the SVM. - The vStorage feature must be enabled on each storage virtual machine (SVM, also known as a Vserver) that is permitted to interact with the copy offload client.
-To set this feature, you can use the nfs modify -vserver openstack_vs1 -vstorage enabled -v4.0 enabled CLI command.
+- The storage system must have Data ONTAP v8.2 or greater installed. - To configure the copy offload workflow, enable NFS and export it from the SVM.

+• The vStorage feature must be enabled on each storage virtual machine (SVM, also known as a Vserver) that is permitted to interact with the copy offload client.
+To set this feature, you can use the nfs modify -vserver openstack_vs1 -vstorage enabled CLI command.

-Figure 5.1, "Enhanced Instance Creation Flowchart" describes the workflow associated with the Enhanced Instance Cloning capability of the NetApp driver.
+Figure 5.1, "Enhanced Instance Creation with NetApp Copy Offload Tool Flowchart" describes the workflow associated with the Enhanced Instance Cloning capability of the NetApp NFS driver when using the NetApp Copy Offload tool.